The Napa Wine Project

 There are not many Napa Valley wineries who produce a 100% varietal Petit Verdot.
 The 2016 Rutherford Hill Petit Verdot offers a diversity of aromas with plenty of fruit including a nice union of plum, red cherry and raspberry, along with black licorice, dried rose petal, dried herbs, dust and hints of pepper.
 Somewhat savory in its aromatic presentation.
 Red fruit across the palate with still tight somewhat astringent chewy tannins.

-The 2018 Rutherford Hill Chardonnay was sourced from Carneros in the southern part of the Napa Valley.
-This wine is pale golden in the glass – shows a raciness or foxiness on the bouquet that we sometimes but don’t usually find with Napa Valley wines of this varietal.
+The 2018 Rutherford Hill Chardonnay was sourced from Carneros in the southern part of Napa Valley.
+This wine is pale golden in the glass; it shows a raciness on the bouquet that we sometimes but don’t usually find with Napa Valley wines from this variety.
 As the wine breathes, opens to aromas of honeysuckle with hints of dried straw.
 Nice viscosity – almost oily in its textural feel.
-Flavors of green apple and hints of popcorn (a butter note we didn’t smell on the bouquet).
-Flavors of mandarin, some mineral nuances – lingers with a lemon/lime note.
+The palate sports flavors of green apple and hints of popcorn, including a buttery note we didn’t smell on the bouquet.
+It reveals additional flavors of mandarin, a mineral character and lingers with a lemon/lime note.

-And what is highly rare for a Napa winery – they often have certain older vintages for sale found under their library wine selection.
+And what is highly rare for a Napa Valley winery – they often have certain older vintages for sale including in their library wine selection.

 Hospitality

-During the tour you will try a barrel sample (usually of a Merlot) and visit the primary hospitality cave room – which has been used in several TV culinary shows.
-This room can also be reserved for special events (during one of our visits it was being used as part of a corporate retreat) or even as a proposal spot.
+During the tour you will try a barrel sample (usually of a Merlot) and visit the primary hospitality room which has been used in several TV culinary shows.
+This room, called AJT Cave Lounge named in homage to Anthony John Terlato can also be reserved for special events (during one of our visits it was being used as part of a corporate retreat) or even as space to propose to your significant other.
+And as of our latest update to this review, Rutherford Hill also offers an ATV tour of their hillside vineyard, followed by tour to their cave and a tasting.
+Allow up to 2 hours for this experience.

-Daily tours are given 3x a day on the weekdays and 4x a day on weekends and accommodate up to 15 guests so if you are visiting during a ‘slow’ time you may be able to reserve tour space that day by buying a “tour pass” from their tasting counter.
+Scheduled tours are offered on certain days of the week and accommodate up to 15 guests so if you are visiting during a ‘slow’ time you may be able to reserve tour space that day by buying a “tour pass” from their tasting counter.
 Merlot blending seminars and several cave experiences and other meals can be reserved on a limited basis.
-Also check out the private shaded Oak Grove Picnic area, reserved for guests of the winery – with great views of the valley through the trees.

 The winery building was in part constructed from recycled old railroad ties.
-Woodpeckers have an appetite for parts of the outside wood and during your visit, you might hear hawk calls being played on outside speakers.
-During visits when the calls are not playing, we have noticed woodpeckers hanging out around the wooden building.
+Woodpeckers have an appetite for parts of the outside wood and for a while, the sounds of woodpecker distress calls were being played on outside speakers to discourage the birds from landing.
+During visits when the calls were not playing, we often noticed woodpeckers hanging out around the wooden building.
+As of our latest visit to the winery, shiny mylar objects hang and rotate from the exterior of the roof and the bird calls have been discontinued.

 —